 Aspiring university graduates want more today – than ever before.
 The use of technology has driven this perspective into something many administrators struggle to grasp.

-A three-year-old today typically has a better grasp of technology than the traditional student did even a generation ago.
-Technology is here to stay and let’s face it – it adds value to our educational system.
+Today, a three-year-old typically has a better grasp of technology than the traditional student did even a generation ago.
+Technology is here to stay, and let’s face it – it adds value to our educational system.

 There can be infinite uses of the computer and of new age technology, but if teachers themselves are not able to bring it into the classroom and make it work, then it fails. – Nancy Kassebaum